Thertzlor/Revenant/wiki/Macros/_Instance_Macro.md

 -- A macro with repeated placeholders. k.m5 = { type="sequence", "a", "_pause", "b", "_pause", "c", "_pause", name = "macro_b" }

--- Every occurence of "_pause" is replaced with the number 500, for a 500ms pause.
+-- Every occurrence of "_pause" is replaced with the number 500, for a 500ms pause.
 -- The resolved macro: { type="sequence","a", 500, "b", 500, "c", 500, name = "macro_b"}
 k.m6 = { type="instance", "macro_b", substitute = {_pause = 500} }